Spin-Current Instability at a Magnetic Domain Wall in a Ferromagnetic Superfluid: a Generation Mechanism of Eccentric Fractional Skyrmions: Excitation spectrum

 The vibration of a DW is determined by Eq.~(\ref{eq:YLeq}) under a proper boundary condition on the wall.
-The boundary condition can be different between our system and binary BECs while the theoretical treatment of the bulk wave function is identical to each other.
+The boundary condition can be different between our system and binary BECs, while the theoretical treatment of the bulk wave function is identical to each other.
 A possible mechanism to make the difference is the spin interaction.
 The number of particles is conserved for each component in binary BECs, which demands the kinematic boundary condition \cite{2008Kundu}, whereas the population transfer occurs between different spin components via the spin interaction in spinor BECs.
 However, we neglect the transfer in the effective theory for the following reason.
 The mechanism of the transfer originally comes from the operator $\propto c_s \hat{\Psi}_{0}^{\dagger}\hat{\Psi}_{0}^{\dagger}\hat{\Psi}_{+1}\hat{\Psi}_{-1}$ and its Hermitian conjugate in the spin interaction in the many-body Hamiltonian.
 The particle transfer can happen together with a pair annihilation or creation of the $m=0$ component, resulting in a fluctuation of the wave function $\Psi_0$.
-Such a process is forbidden at the DW in the low-energy effective theory because it can cost an extra energy by changing the internal structure of the wall, except for the case of the ripplon excitation to induce the transition to a BA-core DW.
-Moreover, the ripplon is the NG mode associated with the spontaneous breaking of translational symmetry, and the fluctuation due to a ripplon excitation makes a translational shift, expressed by $\delta\vec{\Psi}\propto \eta \frac{{\rm d}}{{\rm d}x}\vec{\Psi}$ by conserving the population of each component.
+Such a process is forbidden at the DW in the low-energy effective theory because it can cost an extra energy by changing the internal structure of the wall, except for the bound magnon discussed above.
+Moreover, the ripplon is the NG mode associated with the spontaneous breaking of translational symmetry, and the fluctuation due to a ripple excitation makes a translational shift, expressed by $\delta\vec{\Psi}\propto \eta \frac{{\rm d}}{{\rm d}x}\vec{\Psi}$ by conserving the population of each component.
 We hence apply the same boundary condition as the one used in segregated binary BECs.

-Once the correspondence between binary BECs and our system is established on the level of the effective theory, we can use the result of the dispersion relation for ripplon excitations in binary BECs.
-Here, the roles of the first and second components in Ref.~\cite{Takeuchi2010PhysRevB.81.094517,TakeuchiPhysRevA.88.043612,tsubota2013quantum} are played by the $m=-1$ and $m=+1$ components in our system, respectively.
+Once the correspondence between binary BECs and our system is established on the level of the effective theory, we can use the result of the dispersion relation of ripplons in binary BECs.
+Here, the roles of the first and second components in Refs.~\cite{Takeuchi2010PhysRevB.81.094517,TakeuchiPhysRevA.88.043612,tsubota2013quantum} are played by the $m=-1$ and $m=+1$ components in our system, respectively.
 The dispersion $\omega_{\rm rip} ({\bm k})$ of a ripplon mode $\eta \propto \cos({\bm k}\cdot {\bm r}-\omega_{\rm rip} t)$ is given by

 with the KH dispersion